Pages from the book, "The Philosophy and Science of Health"--Dr.

 because it had the elevated blood sugar symptom of diabetes but responded

-in treating this disease through diet.
-A great deal was learned about
+treating this disease through diet.
+A great deal was learned about the

-a disease seen by many doctors.8 This disease, under a variety of aliases,
+seen by many doctors.8 This disease, under a variety of aliases, was destined

-was destined to go on to wreck the health of over half the American
+to go on to wreck the health of over half the American population and

-assays.
-These assays quickly revealed that this new disease wasn't classic
+These assays quickly revealed that this new disease wasn't classic diabetes;

-diabetes; it was characterised by sufficient, often excessive, blood
+it was characterised by sufficient, often excessive, blood insulin levels.

-blood sugar.
-But since the disease had been known as diabetes for almost
+sugar.
+But since the disease had been known as diabetes for almost 20

-20 years, it was renamed Type II diabetes.
-This was to distinguish it
+years, it was renamed Type II diabetes.
+This was to distinguish it from

 by the pancreas.